 I Need To Vent To Someone: How To Vent When No One Is Listening

-Life can be too much sometimes.
-Life can feel like one thing after another after another.
+At times, life can be too much.
+It may feel like one thing after another after another.
 When we’re emotionally bombarded like this, our first thought is often, “I need to vent to someone.”
-You may not be sure of what you want to say or why; you know you need to let some steam out before you press on.
+You may not be sure of what you want to say or why; you just know you need to let some steam out before you press on.
 But sometimes, there isn’t someone around who is willing or able to hear you out.
 Sometimes you are alone, unable to reach your loved ones because of time zones or a different location or have a support system that doesn’t want to listen at the moment.
 It can be hurtful to feel like no one is there to listen to you, especially when something (or multiple things) is troubling you.
 You deserve to be heard.

 While it is endlessly frustrating not to have anyone to hear you vent and perhaps even hurtful or lonely, your need persists.
-Just because no one is around you at the moment doesn’t mean that your desire to share and vent goes away.
 Here are some alternative ways you can vent when no one can listen.

 Write It Out